Sabit-Ahmed/Operating-System/README.md

 # Operating-System

-This repo contains lab tasks of "Operating System" regarding various process scheduling.
+This repo contains lab tasks of "Operating System" regarding various types of process scheduling.